Discover Camiguin Tourist Spots – Where to stay, eat and how to get there.

 How come Camiguin is not yet popular among travelers?
 I guess it’s because tourists revealed this place only in the past few years, and since then it becomes more and more popular, and for a good reason.

 I must admit that Camiguin wasn’t on my bucket-list and I got there absolutely spontaneously.

-During my first night in Alona Beach Bohol, I met 2 travelers in a local bar that told me about their intention to visit the island and about the things they’re to do there.
+During my first night in Alona Beach Bohol, I met 2 travelers in a local bar that told me about their intention to visit the island and about the things there are to do there.

 Next morning I packed my stuff and went to the pier, and the rest is history.

 1 Rent a Scooter – and Get lost in the Island

 Since Camiguin island is small you can make a full circumference of the island in just a few hours.

 The Island is full of attractions you can stop by, such as waterfalls, hot spring, snorkeling places, old Spanish church ruins and more.